Woodyet/Diffuse-diffusion/README.md

 ## Required parameters

---output_folder_name - Name of output folder
+--output_folder_name - Name of output folder <br>
---save_location - Full path to stoare all generations --seed_file - Full path to image to guide the generation --positive_prompt - A prompt to gudie the diffusion process
+--save_location - Full path to stoare all generations <br>
+--seed_file - Full path to image to guide the generation <br>
+--positive_prompt - A prompt to gudie the diffusion process <br>

 ## Other parameters